Edeqa/Promise/README.md

 - all
 - race

-Used as a part of Edequate
+Used as a part of [Edequate framework](https://github.com/Edeqa/Edequate/blob/master/src/main/webapp/js/Edequate.js).